Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns a machine-readable description of the current configuration, listing specific aspects like mode, allow/deny lists, dry-run, etc. It differentiates itself from siblings by being the only tool providing runtime introspection.
+The description clearly states the tool returns a machine-readable description of the current configuration, listing specific elements (mode, allow/deny lists, etc.).
+It distinguishes itself from sibling tools by being a meta-tool for understanding system capabilities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.